 The program can be done in 12 months.
 Students who do well in the first semester of the Core Curriculum can request permission to take an additional elective class in the spring semester.
 The final nine credit hours can be taken in the summer.

 In theory, the program can be completed in two semesters.

 However, this is NOT recommended.
 A student would have to take 16 credit hours of course (10 hours of core physiology courses and 6 hours of electives) these two semesters.
 This is a very heavy load that may jeopardize the student’s ability to perform well in the program.
 To complete the program in two semesters requires the support of the student’s MSMP Faculty Advisor and approval by the MS in Medical Physiology Administration Committee.
 The full benefit of this program in applying to a professional program can only be realized AFTER the first year of study.
 Therefore, it is recommended that students apply to professional school only after the first two semesters have been successfully completed.

-The non-resident program is an option where non-resident students can take courses in the program via online classes.
+The non-resident program is an option where students who cannot relocate to Cleveland can take courses in the program via online classes.

 The Department of Physiology and Biophysics highly recommends that all students, if possible, be physically on campus so that they can attend live lectures and seminars, consult with the faculty, and be involved in the Enrichment Curriculum In this way, they can most effectively become an integral part of the academic community and take advantage of all the educational resources available at CWRU and its affiliated hospitals (The Cleveland Clinic Foundation, University Hospital, Metro Health Hospital, and The Cleveland Veterans Association Hospital) .
 However, we understand that physical attendance and a physical presence in Cleveland is not always possible.
 Therefore, we offer students who live outside of the Cleveland area or who must work during the times when the courses are offered the option of completing our program as a non-resident student via the internet.